enkidevs/curriculum/lua/lua-core/maps-and-dictionaries-in-lua/maps-or-dictionaries-in-lua-i.md

 ---
 ## Revision

-Finish the code to create a dictionary called `people` with 2 key-value pairs, then print the value for the second key:
+Finish the code to create a dictionary called `people` with 2 key-value pairs, then print the value for the first key:
 ```lua
 ??? = {
   ["John"] = 30,